datalayer/jupyter-rtc-test/README.md

 # Jupyter RTC Test

-WIP The goal of this repository is to run unit, integration and stress tests for the Realtime Collaboration (RTC) feature of Jupyter (Lab and Server).
+The goal of this repository is to stress test the Realtime Collaboration (RTC) feature of Jupyter (Lab and Server).

 ```bash
 yarn install